 Our newly expanded high school opened in fall 2019 with 9th & 10th grades and is located in Alexandria only five minutes from our K-8th grade campus.
-Fall of 2021 makes the completion our high school expansion and creates a comprehensive 9th-12th high school program.
+In the fall of 2021, we completed our high school expansion and now offer a comprehensive 9th-12th high school program.
 Immanuel High School provides a program unlike any other high school in the area.
 We take successful elements from various high school programs and reimagine them into something great.
 We like to think of it as the high school of the future because we are asking important questions like, why have we always done it this way and can we do it better.
 Because of our agile size, we are able to nimbly navigate the challenges and opportunities of our quickly changing world without the constraints of a large failing educational system.
 Because of our approach to education, we have the creative freedom and personal approach that allows us to tailor an exceptional educational experience for your student.

 Our high school is located in a newly renovated four-story commercial building.
 A $3.6 million dollar investment was made in the summer of 2020 and another $3.1 million dollar expansion during the summer of 2021 upgrades the building with the latest in technology, multi-use spaces, and health and safety measures.
 Additions include a state-of-the art science lab, student center with student lounge, large and small group classrooms, fine arts room, clinic, outdoor balconies, auditorium, conference rooms for one-to-one teacher and student engagement, charging stations, lockers, and a lobby providing secure access to screened visitors.
 Athletic facilities are only a few minutes away and offer a gym, locker room, and field.

 Schedule your visit today to see a new way to do high school!